nu11secur1ty/w1f1t3kAl1/README.md

 Wifite
 ======

-This repo is a complete re-write of [`wifite`](https://github.com/derv82/wifite), a Python script for auditing wireless networks.
+This repo is a complete re-write of [`wifite`](https://github.com/derv82/wifite) and developed by[`nu11secur1ty`](https://github.com/nu11secur1ty/w1f1t-kal1), a Python script for auditing wireless networks.

 Wifite runs existing wireless-auditing tools for you.
 Stop memorizing command arguments & switches!